matiassequeira/burpsuite-oauth2.0/README.md

 ## Usage
 OAuth 2.0 Extender listens to requests and responses going through the Burp Suite Proxy, and will automatically detect, audit and pentest an OAuth 2.0 dance.

-However, if you missed an OAuth 2.0 process and want to test it, you can `Right click > Extensions > OAuth 2.0 Extender > Send to OAuth 2.0 Extender` your OAuth 2.0 requests which will be analyzed by the extension
+However, if you missed an OAuth 2.0 process and want to test it, you can `Right click > Extensions > OAuth 2.0 Extender > Send to OAuth 2.0 Extender` your OAuth 2.0 requests which will be analyzed by the extension.

+Finally, depending on your Burp version, discovered issues can be found in:

+* Burp Professional: Dashboard tab -> Issues field
+* Burp Community Edition: momentarily, you'll be able to find the issues in Extender tab -> Output tab for OAuth 2.0 Extender extension.
+To get extra information about the requests that were used to discover the issue, you can install the Logger++ extension to see them

 ### Screenshots
 Right click > Extensions > OAuth 2.0 Extender > Send to OAuth 2.0 Extender :